-Theories of Change and the Vision of the Great Transition
+Theories of change and the vision of the Great Transition

 Any organisation or activist network that designs a campaign or a movement strategy uses a theory of change, be it implicitly or explicitly.
 Theories of change are the ideas and hypotheses (theories) people and organisations have about how change happens.
 These theories are based on assumptions about reality, about what is at stake, and how change can be brought about.

-Different theories of change and different visions can be in conflict with each other and the assumptions behind our visions and theories of change might not stand up to scrutiny.
+Different theories of change and different visions can be in conflict with each other, and the assumptions behind our visions and theories of change might not stand up to scrutiny.
 It is therefore important to understand our theories of change and the assumptions they are based upon.

-One of aims of the Pathways to the Great Transition project is to provide impulses to the discussion on systemic change / Great Transition strategies and critically reflect upon its landscape of discourses and theories of change.
+One of the aims of the Pathways to the Great Transition project is to provide impulses to the discussion on systemic change / Great Transition strategies and to critically reflect upon its landscape of discourses and theories of change.

 At our workshops in Barcelona in 2016, we asked questions and used participatory methods to start creating a picture about commonalities and differences between participants’ theories of change and visions for a sustainable and just future.